 An emotionally balanced individual can consciously break these cycles.
 They can model healthy emotional responses, such as openly acknowledging their feelings ("I'm feeling overwhelmed right now and need a minute to myself") and apologizing for mistakes.
 This teaches other family members, especially children, that emotions are natural but can be managed constructively.
 It demonstrates that they have a choice in how they respond, which is a critical lesson for building resilience and a healthier family dynamic.

-CEB: 101 for Families is our 4 week foundational course that provides the basic CEB knowledge and practices you will need to begin the journey toward emotional balance.
-CEB: 101 is designed to take with a family member or partner and requires a minimum of two people to participate together.
+CEB for Families is our 8 module foundational class that provides the basic CEB knowledge and practices you will need to begin the journey toward emotional balance.
+CEB for Families is designed to be taken with a one or more family members and/or a partner and requires a minimum of two people to participate together.
+(Additional family members are invited to attend the class free of charge)

 Alumni Program

-Live classes are held Saturdays from 12:00p - 1:30p MDT (New classes begin on the 2nd Saturday of each month)
+Live classes are held Tuesdays and Thurdays from 12:00p - 12:45p Mountain (New classes begin on the 1st Tuesday of each month)

 Participants are asked to create a quiet and comfortable space to participate.